Subject: Updated issue list.

 <oneOrMore> <element> ... </element> <attribute> ... </attribute> </oneOrMore>

 In the computer science terminology, this is beyond the power of the "regular language".
 And therefore problematic for applications.

 Shall we avoid this excessive expressiveness?
 If so, how?

 In the above post, M-san suggests to restrict <oneOrMore> and <zeroOrMore> to either

 jjc proposes the following restriction: "If a <oneOrMore> element has an <attribute> descendant, it must not have a <group> or <interleave> descendant."

 KK suggests the following restriction: "If <group> or <interleave> is used under <oneOrMore>, then it cannot contain any <attribute>."

 The TC decided to adopt the restriction by KK.

 Eric van der Vlist (email@example.com)Status: open

-TREX uses QName to designate datatypes.
-But for some, use of QNames in attribute/element values is something they want to avoid.
+TREX uses QName to designate datatypes and to refer to element/attribute names.
+But for some, use of QNames in this way is something they want to avoid.